Maximoez/MADS-ML-MaxtS/README.md

 This is my Github collection.

-I've commited
+I've committed:

--All notebooks of the lesssons including my comments and extra actions in the scripts
+-All notebooks of the lesssons including my comments and extra actions in the scripts;

--As well as my portfolio contributions.
+-My portfolio contributions.

 Max ter Steege